Bigger doesn’t always mean better.

 This is what drives us.
 We know robotic technology holds the key to the future of farming and we want to bring it to you.

 The vision to develop robotic farming technology came from innovative grain and cattle farmer Andrew Bate.
 Andrew has spent a life time in agriculture; he has trained as an agronomist, and farms near Emerald, Central Queensland Australia.
 Andrew is passionate about ensuring the future generations of farmers have a vibrant, economic, and sustainable future in the cropping industry.
+Andrew graduated from the University of Queensland with an Assoc.
+Dip App Science – Agronomy.
+He is a mentor on the Westpac Business of Tomorrow Program.

 Neville also has a life time of experience in agriculture.
 He has 20 years experience as an agronomist in cotton, grain and horticulture.
 For the last 10 years he has worked as a finance and agribusiness consultant.
 Neville has also grown irrigated cotton and currently produces table grapes, hay and cattle on his farm near Emerald, Central Queensland Australia.
+Neville graduated from the University of Queensland, Gatton with a Bachelor of Applied Science in Rural Technology.

 We’re a small team with a big goal!